 area.
 He managed to trace all the 100 cars that had been manufactured.
 The club was run from Brackley Coachworks but at one stage, the Club Secretary lived in Hong Kong

 Owing to the limited number of cars produced, the Membership of the Club was never at its theoretical maximum of 100 but most of the time hovers around 70 Members.

 After Ernie Knott died, the spare parts that he had accumulated, were bought by Club Members and are available for sale to the Membership as required.(see Links)

-There are several organised activities in the Club calendar and usually a trip to Europe each year.
+There are several organised activities in the Club calendar each year and usually include a trip to Europe.
 A summary of the events is shown in the Past events section with the last year in more detail.